Fly

 runs, the New River has ample structure to target big, mature

-(18"+) smallmouth effectively on the fly.
+(18"+) smallmouth effectively on the fly. |

-raft frames are custom-designed with the fly fisherman in mind.
+Our self-bailing rafts with drop-stitched floors are custom-designed with the fly fisherman in mind.

 With few add-ons that fly lines can catch on and stable floors,

-our rafts are very comfortable to cast from on an all-day adventure.
+our rafts are very comfortable to cast from on an all-day adventure. |

 Late-April